hyperledger-labs/blockchain-analyzer/docs/Basic_setup.md

 **If the dashboards are empty, set the time range wider!**

 We can go on discovering the dashboards by scrolling and clicking the link fields, or by selecting another dashboards from the Dashboards menu.

+## About indices

+Three different Elasticsearch indices per Fabric organization are setup.
+One for blocks, one for transactions and one for single writes.
+If multiple agents are run for peers in the same organization, they are going to send their data to the same indices.
+You can then select the peer on the dashboards to view its data only.
+If multiple instances are run for peers in different organizations, you will see the data of different organizations on different dashboards.

+The name of the indices can be customized in the fabricbeat configuration file (\_meta/beat.yml and `make update` or directly in fabricbeat.yml).